 The client, a financial planning company, hired us to build a tool for projecting the spending down of a portfolio during post-divorce.
 For example, a 40 year old woman gets divorced and gets $1 million, which she invests in a portfolio of stocks and bonds.
 She needs a monthly living expense of $5000 for the first ten years, and $4000 for the rest of her life.
 She will get monthly child support of $600 for 10 years, and monthly alimony of $400 for 4 years.
 She will start receiving $1500 per month in Social Security in 27 years.
 How long will her portfolio last?
 How much income can she withdraw without spending the portfolio down at all?

-The key here is to forecast the returns of the portfolio many years into the future.
-A naive method for that is to use Monte Carlo simulation while assuming the annual returns are normally distributed.
-This is the standard used by courts, although the resulting forecasts are biased and ignore fat tails.
-I programmed this naive method and a better alternative, namely, Markov Chain Monte Carlo (MCMC) simulation, in R and JAGS.
+The key is to forecast the returns of the portfolio many years into the future.
+A naive approach is to use Monte Carlo simulation while assuming the annual returns are normally distributed.
+I programmed this approach along with a better alternative, namely, Markov Chain Monte Carlo (MCMC) simulation, in R and JAGS.
 In total, my tool has four methods for forecasting monthly returns:

 - Naive Monte Carlo, assuming monthly returns follow a normal distribution.